Rusydy/rusydy.github.io/_posts/2024/2024-12-01-understanding-businesses-before-investing.md

 1. **Business Model**:

    - MAP operates as an official retailer for international brands.
-   - Revenue primarily comes from specialty stores.
+   - Revenue primarily comes from speciality stores.

 2. **Segments**:

-   - Revenue split includes specialty stores, department stores, and others, with specialty stores contributing the most.
+   - Revenue split includes speciality stores, department stores, and others, with speciality stores contributing the most.

 3. **Key Drivers**:
    - Mall traffic is a significant driver for MAP’s performance.
 An increase in visitors boosts sales, while rising rental costs or fewer visitors could negatively impact profits.